Does climate change boost tornado activity?

-(WFLA) – Recent devastating tornado outbreaks in the Southeast and Midwest have been life-changing — and sometimes fatal — for those caught in the path of the storms.
-Scientists are concerned this is just the beginning of a trend in stronger outbreaks in the future due to a warming climate.
+(WFLA) – Recent devastating tornado outbreaks in the Southeast and Midwest have been life-changing — and sometimes deadly — for those caught in the path of the storms.
+Scientists are concerned that this is just the beginning of a trend in stronger outbreaks in the future caused by a warming climate.

 But how does climate change impact the frequency of tornadoes?
 And what is projected for the future?